-Between the generalization of remote work and the more and more frequent use of mobile devices at a professional level, many security flaws are detected.
+The widespread use of teleworking and mobile devices at a professional level has led to the detection of security flaws.
 A study recently published by NordLocker reveals that this year, the five countries where companies are the most attacked are the United States, the United Kingdom, Canada, France and Germany.
 This is the umpteenth study confirming what you probably already know: it is essential today to protect your company’s data.
-Names, email addresses, passwords, credit cards… All of these data are hackable. #Cybersecurity has become more and more important in the last few years and is now the focus of security concerns in the working world.
+Names, email addresses, passwords, credit cards etc. All of these data are hackable.
+Cybersecurity has become important and is now the focus of security concerns in the working world.

 As a specialist in the management of Android devices within companies, TinyMDM protects the data circulating on mobiles through encryption.